 - Ban external links - Most secure option.
-Links to external resources are not displayed to the users.
+Links to external resources are hidden from users.

-- Allow external links - default- CDD displays the link out, followed by a warning page that required explicit user acceptance before passing any data over to an unsecure website.
+- Allow external links (default) - CDD displays the link out, followed by a warning page that requires explicit user acceptance before passing any data over to an unsecure website.

 - Allow external links and do not show a warning page - skip the security warning page, and proceed to the linked website.

 Users are automatically logged out if they are inactive for this amount of time.
 A shorter timeout reduces the chances that an unattended computer could be used to gain unauthorized access to your Vault.